 Software and Computing engineering

-Management of computing, interactions and virtualization
+Management of computing, interactions, virtualization and cyber-security

 Engineers studying the "Software and Computing" specialised course are computer engineers with strong skillsets in the fields of communication systems, man-to-machine interactivity and data management (data searching, Big Data).